binarykore/scribble/README.md

-# scribble
+# The Scribble Program -
-The I/O (Input / Output) of Note Taking App..
+* The I / O (Input / Output) of Note Taking App..